11th July 2016 – Wallasey

 And after failing with the deputy bid, how ironic to set it out under a banner screaming “Real Leadership”, with the predictable backing of the BBC and mainstream media?

-Upon hearing that the May election in Wallasey was getting too close to call, he went public, encouraging the town’s electorate not to vote Labour – to vote Tory – anything to prevent the popular people’s choice winning it.
-This was at a time when Neil Kinnock and Roy Hattersley were conducting a national witch hunt to purge the party of persons they regarded as ‘too left wing’.
+Upon hearing that the May election in Wallasey was getting too close to call, he went public, encouraging the town’s electorate not to vote Labour – but to vote Tory – anything to prevent the popular people’s choice winning it.
+This was at a time when Neil Kinnock and his ‘number two’ in every sense, Roy Hattersley, were conducting a national witch hunt to purge the party of persons they regarded as ‘too left wing’.
 So forget about Lol and his campaigners achieving a 40 % rise in Labour’s fortunes.
 At Walworth Road, the Labour Party’s HQ, paranoia swept all before it.

 It seemed the dirty deed done by Field had the desired result.
 If 280 more people had voted for Lol Duffy, he would have unseated Tory Lynda Chalker.